Author has written 43 stories for Harry Potter, StarTrek: The Next Generation, and Avengers.

 So, can we please get over the "Ginny-hate", at least for my stories?
 If the above hasn't helped to change your mind and you still hate Ginny, go tell someone who writes weak/spiteful Ginny stories to start writing Ginny more realistically.
 You won't find any whiny Ginny here.

-If you want to discuss this from either side, or have more insight I should add, feel free to PM me.
+If you want to discuss "Ginny" from either side, or have more insight I should add, feel free to PM me.
 All I ask is that the comments/questions be logical and delivered in a civil way.
 Please don't send flames or spiteful comments, unless you want me to think badly of you.

 My stories in the order they were written: